WordPress/gutenberg/docs/designers-developers/developers/data/data-core.md

 Returns whether the current user can upload media.

-Calling this may trigger an OPTIONS request ot the REST API via the `canUser()` resolver.
+Calling this may trigger an OPTIONS request to the REST API via the `canUser()` resolver.

 https://developer.wordpress.org/rest-api/reference/